 Gauge: instead of working a gauge swatch, use the small sole as the gauge, and adjust your hook accordingly to get the correct length.

-Watch the video below: (or view it on Youtube)
+Watch the video pattern tutorial below: (or view it on Youtube)

 The written pattern below is for size 3-6 months.
 You can find a PDF that includes 5 sizes, Newborn through 9-12 months, in my Ravelry or Etsy shops.
 The PDF is formatted for easy crocheting on-the-go or for easy printing, it doesn’t include ads or comments.
 Thanks for your support!